oktadev/okta-blog/_source/_posts/2022-05-17-angular-microfrontend-auth.md

 {% img blog/angular-microfrontend-auth/example-site-diagram.jpg alt:"Image of the example balloon e-commerce site showing a breakdown of the views.
 The entire site is wrapped in a host named 'Shell', and micro-frontends for the 'Cart' and 'Account' links" width:"800" %}{: .center-image }

-You might be saying, "Micro-frontends sound cool, but managing the different frontends and orchestrating state across the micro frontends also sounds complicated."
+You might be saying, "Micro frontends sound cool, but managing the different frontends and orchestrating state across the micro frontends also sounds complicated."
 You're right.
 The concept of a micro frontend has been around for a few years and rolling your own micro-frontend implementation, shared state, and tools to support it _was_ quite an undertaking.
 However, micro frontends are now well supported with Webpack 5 and [Module Federation](https://webpack.js.org/concepts/module-federation/).
 Not all web apps require a micro-frontend architecture, but for those large, feature-rich web apps that have started to get unwieldy, the first-class support of micro frontends in our web tooling is definitely a plus.

 This post is part one in a series where we'll build an e-commerce site using Angular and micro frontends.
 We'll use Webpack 5 with Module Federation to support wiring the micro frontends together.
 Then we'll demonstrate sharing authenticated state between the different frontends, and deploy it all to a free cloud hosting provider.